Wheeled Wildlings! is a mountain biking and forest activities experience

-Wheeled Wildlings! aims to develop cycling confidence in girls aged 7-11 years and provide opportunities for them to explore and interact with the woodland environment through Forest School type activities.
+Wheeled Wildlings! aims to develop cycling confidence in girls & boys aged 7-11 years and provide opportunities for them to explore and interact with the woodland environment through Forest School type activities.

-Wheeled Wildlings! is not about developing the next generation of competitive female bikers – our aim is to adopt an inclusive approach to encourage girls to use their bike as a form of transport for exploring the outdoors and its potential for play, exploration and adventure.
+Wheeled Wildlings! is not about developing the next generation of competitive bikers – our aim is to adopt an inclusive approach to encourage young people to use their bike as a form of transport for exploring the outdoors and its potential for play, exploration and adventure.

-Girls do not need a specific MTB to join Wheeled Wildlings! but must have access to a bike that is well-maintained and safe to ride.
-It is also a pre-requisite of the course that girls can ride a bike and comfortably ride green MTB trails.
+A specific mountain bike is not needed to join Wheeled Wildlings! but participants must have access to a bike that is well-maintained and safe to ride.
+It is also a pre-requisite of the course that participants can ride a bike and comfortably ride green MTB trails.

 - Morning sessions run from 9:30 – 12:30.
 Afternoon sessions run from 1:30 – 4:30